-Note: This Municipal Code stipulation does not relate to billing/invoicing or using any online payment platform.
+Note: This Municipal Code stipulation does not relate to billing/invoicing or using any online payment gateway (such as PayPal or Venmo).
 This question is asking if there will be customers coming to your property and handing you payment in exchange for your product or services.

 (You can use this space to explain any circumstances impacting or mitigating direct sales at your home.
 For example, you can use this space to explain if your home is on the monthly Art Walk event, in which sales may take place, but you do not regularly open your home to customers.)

 Note: This question addresses traffic in residential areas.
 While this question is similar to one asked by the State, Municipal Code addresses traffic in residential areas in terms of total round trips.
 Therefore, the question asks you to provide:

 Trips as the normal course of living (e.g., dropping children at school, going to the store, etc.) are excluded from this question.
 However, trips related to conducting business (e.g., going to the bank to deposit a business payment, going to the UPS, USPS, FedEx, etc., to ship business packages, going to meet a client, etc.) must be included in this number.

 A Mobile Retail Food Establishment is commonly known as a food truck or beverage truck.
 A Mobile Retail Food Establishment may sell food, only sell beverages, or sell a combination of food and beverage.